-After securing a deal with Heavenly Records last year and now a little over a week on since the release of debut album Silver Dollar Moment – a record praised as “a garage rock masterclasss” in a four star Guardian review – it must be an exciting time to be a member of The Orielles.
+After securing a deal with Heavenly Records last year and now a smidgen over 12 months since since the release of debut album Silver Dollar Moment – a record praised as “a garage rock masterclasss” in a four star Guardian review – it must be an exciting time to be a member of The Orielles.
 A buzz surrounding the Halifax group is made manifest in the transferring of tonight’s venue from the smaller capacity Exchange; a pre-show predominance of teens and early twentysomethings fighting to get close to the stage is evidence that the band’s gauzy brew of surf-pop, indie disco and psychedelia has resonated with their peers.

 “We’re The Orielles and we’re going to play some tunes” announces guitarist Henry Carlyle-Wade before he pogos up and down in sync with keyboardist Alex Stephens as opener ‘Old Stuff, New Glass’ explodes in an enthusiastic rush of ascending chords and toots from singer Esme Hand-Halford’s whistle.
 The shimmery ‘48 Percent’ boasts a joyous chorus within which one realises that Hand-Halford’s live vocal is impressively reminiscent of its recorded counterpart.
 It also feels genre perfect; the dreamy, tunefulness of her voice the ideal foil for The Orielles’ jangly guitar pop default.